 2nd Graders Build up STEAM at Modus

 These initiatives recently inspired me to take up a request from my daughter’s teachers to host a field trip to a parent’s workplace.
-So on April 23, 2015, I made a bold move and brought my daughter’s entire 2nd grade class into the Modus office.
+So on April 23, 2015, I made a bold move and brought my daughter’s entire 2nd-grade class into the Modus office.
 It was Take Our Daughters and Sons to Work Day, but that was simply serendipitous.
-My goal was to draw the kids into a fun STEAM (Science, Technology, Engineering, Art/Design, and Mathematics) project—and hopefully encourage a lasting interest in these fields among the students, regardless of gender.
+My goal was to draw the kids into a fun STEAM (Science, Technology, Engineering, Art/Design, and Mathematics) project — and hopefully encourage lasting interest in these fields among the students, regardless of gender.

 Resources for Little Coders